Key Quote

 RAD — PROGRESS

-Jane's progression here is toward authenticity — she has learned to distinguish between what society values (dignity) and what she values (happiness).
+Jane's progression here is toward authenticityauthenticity — Being true to one's own nature and values rather than conforming — she has learned to distinguish between what society values (dignity) and what she values (happiness).
 This is emotional maturity: the ability to identify one's own needs against social pressure.
 The progression is quiet but profound — Jane chooses herself over the world's opinion.

 Key Words